TechBotGit/bot/README.md

 If you have no courses to remove, the bot will return you this following message:
 ```
 There is nothing to remove...

+What you probably want to do next:

+Run /addcourse to add a course
 ```
 ### 4.3 Displaying Your Courses